Praful51/E-Commerce-Sales-Customer-Behavior-Analytics/README.md

 | Returning | 5673.33|
 | New | 5200.28 |

-The difference between segments is too small to be statistically significant.

 ### Test 2 — Does discount affect revenue?
 **Method:** Independent t-test (`ttest_ind`)